squidlover900/DreamServiceTS/README.md

 # DreamService
+## Creating a Dream
+Dreams are folders that contain everything related to that dream.
+All assets, scripts, and buildings should be organized and setup inside the folder.
+On top of everything, a module script called "Main" should be held inside
 ## Documentation
 ### DreamService:CreateContainer(Dream : Folder) -> ContainerObject
 Creates and returns a new ContainerObject for the specified Dream.
 If there is already a ContainerObject for the specified dream, return that ContainerObject instead.